Football in Mexico: History

-It is believed that football was introduced to Mexico by emigrant miners from Cornwall, England at the end of the 19th century.
+Football was introduced to Mexico by emigrant miners from Cornwall, England at the end of the 19th century.
 In the early 1900s, football was used as a method to "indoctrinate modern labor practices" such as teamwork and competition within a set of rules upon the Mexican workers.
 By 1902 a five-team league emerged with a strong English influence.

 Many of the early football teams were affiliated with corporations.

+The first amateur league created in Mexico was the Liga Mexicana de Football Amateur Association in 1902, organized by the Asociación de Aficionados de México en la Liga de Football (The Mexico Amateur Association in the Football League).

+The first football federation in Mexico was founded in 1922, known as Federación Mexicana de Football Asociación.
+The following year changed its name to Federación Central de Fútbol.

+The current Federación Mexicana de Fútbol (FMF) was established in 1927 and later affiliated with FIFA in 1929.

-+50,000-capacity Mexican football stadiums
+Mexican football stadiums

+Stadiums with a capacity of 40,000 or higher are included.